 Jeremiah's tent has a mesh top so we stared at the stars for a while.
 According to multiple light pollution maps, where we were and the reaching surrounding area are immune to light pollution.
 This meant we were looking at the stars without impact from any unnatural light.
 They looked the same that night as they did a billion years ago.
 It was an incredible show.

 Having hit the meadow near dusk, we didn't really get to take in the views.
 The next morning, we did.
 I woke up first and while looking out the mesh side facing this direction, deadpanned to a just-waking Jeremiah, "There are worse places to wake up."
 We spent a lot of effort and took a bit of a chance on camp location, but it turned out perfectly.
 The west edge of Linton Meadows, facing the South Sister.
 Everything else is tied for second.

 This is a comparison of my photo with one from a trip by the Mazama's hiking club into the area back in the early 1900's, around 1908.
 I found it later and was able to place it about 75 yards from where I took this photo.
-It is kind of fascinating, that over 100 years later, we stood in nearly the same spot out in the middle of nowhere as that legendary hiking club.
-The descriptor "nowhere" only applies in an ironic sense, as this is as "somewhere" as somewhere gets.
+It is kind of fascinating, that over 100 years later, we stood in nearly the same spot out in the most somewhere version of the middle of nowhere as that legendary hiking club.

 This is essentially the first thing you see as you pop out to the lake.
 It's not a big lake, but the views here are fantastic.
 We also saw our first human, which is odd after seeing no one besides ourselves for a day.
 He was tall and gangly and jogging without a shirt.
 He had headphones in and didn't notice us standing 30 yards away.
 We just stared as he ran by, reminded that we actually were not the only humans on Earth, and then went on about our day.